Hello (Insert your name here), nice to meet you.

-Sometime in July I became a year older, like most travel enthusiast, exploring a new location is worth more than a new pair of Jordans or Givenchy.
-The next logical question was choosing where to go, as I wandered through the house that evening trying to fix a quick Nigerian Jollof it hit me, opening a tin of sardines was all it took, Portugal – Sardines and Port Wine and Fado music.
-It was all the right combination plus my friend Odam had triggered a group trip idea that also pointed towards Lisbon prior, why not give it a shot.
+Sometime in July I became a year older, like most travel enthusiast, exploring a new location is always worth more than a new pair of Jordans or Givenchy.
+The next logical question was choosing where to go.
+As I wandered through the house that evening trying to fix a quick Nigerian Jollof, it hit me, opening a tin of sardines was all it took, Portugal – Sardines and Port Wine and Fado music.
+It was all the right combination, plus my friend Odam had triggered a group trip idea that also pointed towards Lisbon prior, why not give it a shot.

-Depending on your wanderlust level you might choose to stay in the heart of Lisbon or go down towards old town or even stay closer to the beaches.
+Depending on your wanderlust level, you might choose to stay in the heart of Lisbon or go down towards the old town or even stay closer to the beaches.
 Those beaches can be easily overwhelming to choose from so go prepared.
 I chose Cascais, I loved it.

 Where to Stay

 The price of accommodation in Lisbon has been on the rise in recent years, yes, you guessed it right, that’s the exact reason – growth and demand and supply.
 I stayed at the Bauhaus Apartments and averaged about €50 per night per room so it was still a good deal because I paid between €20 to €27 per night depending on the day of the week since I had a travel partner to split that cost.

 Lisbon has a lot of fabulous hostels too.
 Thanks to Kenneth (A guy I met in Lisbon) we were able to look at different hostels that wowed me and would take my business the next time I’m in town.
 Here are my favorites.